-We are now advertising the scheme formally (via Traffic Management Orders) in all the roads in the original plans, including Belmont Road and Fourth Cross Road.
-This process invites representations, either in favour or against the scheme, within 21 days prior to a final decision being made on the way forward.
+In June 2021, we advertised the scheme formally (via Traffic Management Orders) in all the roads in the original plans, including Belmont Road and Fourth Cross Road.
+This process invited representations, either in favour or against the scheme, within 21 days prior to a final decision being made on the way forward.

-A notice is due to be advertised in the Richmond and Twickenham Times and London Gazette on 24 June.
-From this date until 16 July, representations may be made via the online survey form.
+A notice was advertised in the Richmond and Twickenham Times and London Gazette on 24 June.
+From this date until 16 July, representations could be made via the online survey form or by letter.

 Implementation and Review

+We are now analysing the results.
 The final decision will not be based on residents’ views alone.
 All feedback will be considered along with relevant traffic management and other highway factors, prior to a decision being made on the way forward.
 We will write to you when a decision has been made about the future of the scheme and post the decision on our website.
-If the decision is made to implement the CPZ, we anticipate that it would be implemented in Autumn 2021.
+If the decision is made to implement the CPZ, we anticipate that it would be implemented in early/mid-2022.
 Since the process is subject to many variables, this is merely an estimate at this stage and could be subject to change.
-The scheme would be monitored during its initial stages following implementation and subject to a review process commencing any time after 6 months.
+The scheme would be monitored during its initial stages following implementation and subject to a review process commencing any time after six months.

 To find out more, contact us by email at SWTwickComments@richmond.gov.uk or call 020 8891 1411.